- The final 24-month STEM OPT rule was published in the Federal Register on March 11, 2016.

 - 17-month STEM OPT Extension rule ended on May 9, 2016.
 Students can no longer apply for this.

 - USCIS updated STEM OPT employer requirements and responsibilities on their webpage.
-To be eligible for STEM OPT extension, USCIS does not allow for work to be off site.
 Read the USCIS webpage for more information.

 Apply 90 days before the end of your 12-month post-completion OPT.
 USCIS must RECEIVE your 24-month STEM OPT application on or before your current 12-month OPT expiration date.
 This office needs sufficient time to process your application.
 The response time is 10 business days or more for each submission.
 We urge you and your employer to follow the Form I-983 Instructions and Sample line by line to complete the form.
 Incomplete Form I-983 will be returned and re-submission takes another 10 business days to process.